ObeliskCode/Eon-AI/scripts/INF/notes/hypothesis.md

 for most non-trivial computations

 so informal number theory suggest matrices contain matrices within matrices

-informal subtraction (trivial):

-+>4 - +>2 = {-5,5} - {-3,3} = {-5,-4,0,4,5}

-obviously using integer subtraction within informal calc. is commutative same thing for division and subtraction, but informal subtraction is not integer subtraction! (set closure)

-thus,

-+>0 - +>0 = {0}

-Simplication(Informal Division) Proofs

-Q: we said that +>4 meant a solution which means choice for elements in the set

-we can quantify it into one number then do some operation probably just multiplication again to the whole set as one operation to the whole set...

 this means division is about multiplication by selection sorting H or maybe h another conjector function similar to H in the same field of conjector funcs?